Last Updated on May 29, 2025 by Hannah Stephenson

 The digital nomad lifestyle in Cape Town is unparalleled.
 With its breathtaking scenery, great weather, and affordable cost of living, Cape Town is the kind of place that really does make you feel grateful to be alive.

+I was only supposed to spend three months here, and yet I ended up making it my permanent home!
 So if you’re thinking about living as a digital nomad in Cape Town, I’ve written this guide containing absolutely everything you need to know about life in the Mother City.
-Happy reading!

 Pros of living as a digital nomad in Cape Town